clintonmead/clintonmead.github.io/index.md

 ## Future potential projects:

 Below I've put a few ideas of things I'd like to attempt in the future:

+### Emulating Haskell style higher kinded type-classes in Rust

+I have done some work on developing Haskell like type-classes in Rust.
+I did a presentation on this at [June 2019 Rust-Syd](https://www.meetup.com/en-AU/Rust-Sydney/events/262194894/).

 ### Smart monoid folds